Independence, Pitkin County, Colorado: History

 In 1879 prospectors began heading west from Leadville over the Divide and into the Roaring Fork Valley, drawn by reports of vast mineral deposits there.
 On July 4 of that year, miners at a small camp just below the Divide struck gold.
 They named it the Independence claim after the holiday, and soon a small tent city developed on the site.
 Reports reached Leadville, where some earlier prospectors had retreated following hostility from the Ute Native American tribe that had led Colorado governor Frederick Pitkin to issue an order barring any European settlers from crossing the Divide.
 Despite that edict, more settlers came to the growing community, the first European settlement in the valley.
 The miners worked out a primitive government called a mining district to protect not only their claims but those of others who had retreated to Leadville.

 By the next year Independence had reached a population of 150, with some permanent buildings beginning to replace the original tents.
 Two other camps had been established further down the valley—Ute City just above the junction of the Roaring Fork and Castle Creek, and Ashcroft (originally Chloride), 10 miles (16 km) up Castle Creek from the junction.
 In 1881 a group of investors from Leadville called the Farwell Consolidated Mining Company bought up all the mining claims around the settlement, and established a stamping mill and sawmill.
 A stage road, the predecessor of Highway 82, was built from Leadville over the Divide.
 With the trip from that city to the other mining towns further down the valley taking 2–5 days, Independence also did business as an overnight stage stop.

 Two years after the first gold was struck, Independence was a prosperous mining town of 500.
 It had seven restaurants, 24 retail establishments, three saloons and the Miner, a local newspaper.
 Over the next two years Farwell's mines produced $190,000 ($ in modern dollars) worth of gold.

 Despite this economic supremacy, Independence lost its bid to be the seat of the newly created Pitkin County to the last of the original mining settlements in the valley, Ute City, now renamed Aspen after the abundance of that tree in the area.
 Independence's growth continued apace.
-In 1882 it had 1,500 residents, 47 businesses, three post offices, five saloons and two boarding houses.
+In 1882 it had 1,500 residents, 47 businesses, five saloons, and two boarding houses.